 Roughly 35.5 million Americans move each year.
 Life happens, people get jobs or go to school in different cities, and may need a transitional place to live.
 According to Move.org, the main reason people relocate is that they found a new or better home.

 Not everyone's life circumstance fits neatly into a one-year lease, so in these situations, a rental agreement would be beneficial.
-There are countless reasons why people move, but just to give you an idea, these are some real-life examples of why renters would want to sign a rental agreement over a lease:
+There are countless reasons why people move, but just to give you an idea, these are some real-life examples of why renters would want to sign rental agreements over a lease:

 Although leasing an apartment is the most common practice in the apartment rental market, you should still understand the nuts and bolts of a lease and rental agreement.
 If you've rented an apartment before, you probably already know the ins and outs of occupying an apartment under a lease agreement.